Observed galaxy number counts on the lightcone up to second order: II. Derivation: Conclusions

 The second-order effects that we derive, especially those involving integrals along the line of sight, may make a non-negligible contribution to the observed number counts.
 This will be important for removing potential biases on parameter estimation in precision cosmology with galaxy surveys.
 It will also be important for an accurate analysis of the `contamination' of primordial non-Gaussianity by relativistic projection effects.
 This is discussed in Paper I \cite{Bertacca:2014dra} and is the subject of ongoing work \cite{Bertacca:2014n}.

 {\bf Acknowledgments:}

-We thank Obinna Umeh for helpful discussions.
+We thank Enea di Dio, Ruth Durrer, Giovanni Marozzi, Obinna Umeh for helpful discussions.
 DB and RM are supported by the South African Square Kilometre Array Project.
 RM acknowledges support from the UK Science \& Technology Facilities Council (grant ST/K0090X/1).
 RM and CC are supported by the South African National Research Foundation.
+We thank Ruth Durrer for alerting us to the possibility of an error in our results.